-I found CAST extremely helpful in providing me with an understanding of my strengths and areas of future work.
-Having a greater awareness of areas requiring development gives me an understanding of where my focus should be.
+I found the CAST assessment extremely helpful in providing me with an understanding of my strengths and areas of future work.
+Having a greater awareness of areas requiring development has given me an understanding of where my focus should be.